fpisciotta/snappychat/README.md

 ####Create chat message

-	It creates a chat message and the chat conversation associated to it, if it doesn't exist
+	It adds a chat message to the chat conversation.
+Also, it creates a chat conversation if it doesn't exist.

 - `POST https://snappychatapi.herokuapp.com/api/chats`